 As the beginning of your medical school journey draws closer, St. George’s University (SGU) provides an array of support resources to keep you healthy, happy, and on track.

-“We immediately put mechanisms in place from the moment students arrive to help them be successful,” says Dr. Glen Jacobs, provost at St. George's University.
+“We immediately put mechanisms in place from even before students start their classes to help them be successful,” says Dr. Glen Jacobs, provost at St. George's University.

 A closer look at how SGU supports students

 Faculty advising is just the beginning of how SGU helps students succeed during their education and beyond.